TPO Roofing System

 The introduction and first installation of thermoplastic roofing date back to 1960s in Europe.
 It took another decade for this material to make its way to the US and Canada.
 During these days, vinyl or polyvinyl chloride, popularly known as PVC based membranes was largely used.
 This membrane was also given to North America by Europe.
 Vinyl roofing rose to popularity during the phase of Energy Crisis.
-It almost revolutionalized the concept of roofing both in terms of cost and quality as both of these factors were massively affected during this phase.
+It almost revolutionalized the concept of roofing both in terms of cost and quality as both of

 Vinyl was versatile, user friendly and could sustain any kind of mild to medium weather condition.
 This made it most popular and widely used variety of all thermoplastic roofing material.
 PVC usage is still growing.
 Towards the end of last millennium, about 7% of the roofing volume for an average contractor belonged to PVC.
 The qualities of reinforced PVC membranes make it most sought after roofing material.
 Some of key features of the TPO flat roofing systems are discussed below:

-- System can be adjusted as per the requirement of the roofing project
+System can be adjusted as per the requirement of the roofing project.

-TPO vs. Vinyl
+TPO Roof vs Vinyl Roof

 It has been already mentioned that reinforced vinyl membranes have become popular soon after its introduction and has travelled worldwide in no time.
 Interestingly, the roofs that were installed nearly four decades ago in European countries and two decades ago in North America are still in good working conditions.
 Unfortunately, there were certain roofs of same materials installed towards the end of 1970s that did not work well.
 They were thin and not reinforced nor formulated membranes and had been installed in incompatible application of stone ballasts.
 TPO flat roofing systems installed in Europe withstood the milder climate of that place but succumbed to the extremes of northern US and Canada.
 Some instances were documented as failure of PVC.
 So the bottom line remains that a well-protected and well-formulated vinyl roof system is the most stable solution and has a high success rate in the industry.
 Even after 40 years spent in this dynamic market, it is still reigning the single ply market of Europe.
 The flexible polyolefin membranes, commonly known as FPO membranes came into being in 1991 in the European market and then, quite quickly in the same decade, moved on to United States where it was coined as thermoplastic polyolefin or TPO.
 However, TPO and FPO evolved to be quite different from each other in following respects: